 I feel damn good about making a promise to myself and sticking with it.

-What’s good about this is the confidence that comes with it.
+And the confidence that comes with this is bananas!

 4. I look younger

 Though I’ve always skewed on the younger side (good genes, got em’!), I can’t escape comments about how young I look.

 For example, on my recent family vacation, I was carrying my son down the hallway at our hotel.

 A woman remarked, “oh, girl, I understand… how old are you”?
 “35”, I said.
 “Omg!
 You look really, really young, like 18!”

 Not that looking like a teenager is necessarily ideal, but being told you look younger than your years is never a bad thing, right?

 Coming from a town where Botox, brow lifts and boob jobs are par for the course, it’s refreshing to turn back the hands of time just by taking better care of myself.

 Yay for 100 days alcohol-free!